$60+ million in savings: Bringing Kantar’s procurement function to life

 - Greater visibility over the entirety of procurement processes and data, thanks to the introduction of new technologies, including Efficio’s proprietary technology platform, eFlow

 Efficio designed the framework of the new global procurement operating model with the related strategy, governance, and infrastructure.
 However, to bring a high-performing procurement function to life, one must celebrate different points of view and hire diversely.
-By focusing on hiring the right people instead of rushing to fill the ranks, the team grew from three people to 40 people, with a 50/50 gender split and two apprentices from refugee backgrounds.
+By focussing on hiring the right people instead of rushing to fill the ranks, the team grew from three people to 40 people, with a 50/50 gender split and two apprentices from refugee backgrounds.

 Another top priority was introducing Kantar-wide strategic sourcing processes that consolidated the demand across Kantar’s divisions and manage global supply base relationships and risks appropriately.
 This was achieved by assembling existing business data in alignment with Kantar’s strategic priorities and goals to provide a holistic overview and form a roadmap of value-generating opportunities and procurement development initiatives.
 The related procurement processes were streamlined to include and secure buy-in from the C-Suite.